Best place to find information and services that your council provides...

 Please visit this page to see what events are coming up and information on events that have taken place.

 You can find more information about the Friends of St Helens Cemetery by visiting their website.

-The Friends of St Helens Cemetery are holding a Tree of Remembrance Service at St Helens Crematorium on 16th December at 11am.
-The service will be conducted by Rev Collards.
-The event is free to attend.
+The Friends of St Helens Cemetery held the annual Tree of Remembrance Service at St Helens Crematorium on 8th December.
+The event was attended by over 150 people.

-Prior to the service memorial, leaves will be available from the Crematorium office to write messages on for your loved ones.
-You can make a donation to the Friends of St Helens Cemetery group.
+Before the service memorial, leaves were available for anyone who wished to leave a message of remembrance to a loved one.
+Leaves are still available from the Crematorium office and you can make a small donation to the Friends of St Helens Cemetery group.

-The Friends of St Helens Cemetery held their annual Father's Day Service at the Crematorium Chapel on 18th June at 2pm.
-The service was conducted by local Celebrant Darren Anders.
+The Friends of St Helens Cemetery held their annual Father's Day Service at the Crematorium Chapel on 17th June.
+The service was conducted by local celebrant Darren Anders.